-The plank is one of the go-to moves when it comes to working the core, but that doesn’t mean that it’s easy!
-Although it seems simple, it’s easy to perform a plank incorrectly — and improper form not only negates the core-strengthening benefits, but can lead to back strain as well.
+Of course, this is easier said than done.
+The fact that the plank recruits so many muscle groups at once is what makes it one of those exercises that is much harder than it looks.
+That’s why if you’re new to fitness or still working on strengthening your core, I don’t recommend that you jump right into a full plank.
+Although it seems simple, it’s easy to perform a plank incorrectly and this not only negates the core-strengthening benefits, but can lead to back pain as well.

-In addition to being a core exercise, a plank is a full-body exercise that requires proper engagement of the thighs, arms and back.
-But to reap these benefits, you have to engage all of these muscles, which is something people often overlook.
+Planks are commonly thought of as an ab workout, but they are actually a full-body exercise that also recruits the thighs, arms and back.
+But in order to see the full-body toning benefits, you have to engage all of these muscles, which is something people often overlook.
 (You likely aren’t focused on tightening your quads and glutes while in a plank position, right?)
-All of the benefits of a plank — increased balance and posture, improved core strength, reduced stomach fat — are dependent on your form.
+That's why form is so important.
+Reaping all of the benefits of a plank — increased balance and posture, improved core strength, reduced belly fat — is dependent on performing it correctly.

-My clients also tend to let their heads drop down toward the floor.
-Your neck is connected to your spine, so try to keep that in mind while in plank position.
-You don’t want to strain your neck, so keep the top of your head reaching toward the front of the room, with your eyes on the floor a couple of inches in front of your hands.
+Another common mistake I see is letting the head drop down toward the floor.
+This puts strain on the neck and compromises your form.
+Remember: Your neck is connected to your spine.
+Try to keep that in mind while in plank position.
+Keep the top of your head reaching toward the front of the room with your eyes on the floor a couple of inches in front of your hands.

-A plank may be a static move, but getting there (with proper form) is a process.
+A plank may be a static exercise, but getting there (with proper form) is a process.

 - Start on your hands and knees on the mat.
 Line your shoulders up over your wrists, and make sure your wrists are parallel with the front of the mat.